ElektraInitiative/libelektra/doc/webui/README.md

 ### Group clusterd API

-The cluster management server (`clusterd`) also provides a RESTful HTTP API:
+The cluster management server (`clusterd`) also provides a REST HTTP API:

 #### GET /